LODSContent/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_AK_03C_Managing_and_monitoring_resiliency_of_a_Storage_Spaces_Direct_cluster.md

    }
    ```

-   > **Note:** Before you proceed to the next step, verify that the installation of Microsoft Edge and Windows Admin Center completed.

 1. Close the other two instances of the **Administrator: Windows PowerShell ISE** window you opened earlier in this task without saving the scripts you ran from each.

+1. In the console session to the WSLab-Management VM, download and install Microsoft Edge for Business.

-1. Switch to the Microsoft Edge browser window, select **Get started**, accept the default tab page settings, and select the **Continue without Signing-in** link, use the Microsoft Edge browser to navigate to `https://management.corp.contoso.com`, and then when prompted to authenticate, sign in as **CORP\\LabAdmin** with the password **LS1setup!**.
+1. Open or switch to the Microsoft Edge for Business browser window, select **Complete setup**, select **Confirm**, and select the **Continue without Signing-in** link, use the Microsoft Edge for Business browser to navigate to `https://management.corp.contoso.com`, and then when prompted to authenticate, sign in as **CORP\\LabAdmin** with the password **LS1setup!**.

 ### Task 3: Create and configure a failover cluster